Edgaras Ulanovas

-Edgaras Ulanovas (born January 7, 1992) is a Lithuanian professional basketball player for Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague.
-He primarily plays at the small forward position.
+Edgaras Ulanovas (born January 7, 1992) is a Lithuanian professional basketball player and the team captain for Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague.

 Professional career

 On 25 April 2014, Ulanovas was named the Co-VTB United League Young Player of the Year, along with Dmitry Kulagin.
 In 2017, he was named the MVP of the 2017 King Mindaugas Cup, and also the MVP of the 2017 LKL Finals.

 In 2019, Ulanovas was named the LKL Finals MVP for a second time in his career.

 In 2020, Ulanovas was named MVP of the 2020 King Mindaugas Cup.

 On 9 July 2020, Ulanovas transferred to the Turkish EuroLeague powerhouse Fenerbahçe, after a full decade with Žalgiris.
 During his first game as a member of the new team in the EuroLeague, Ulanovas was one of the team leaders by scoring 13 points, and helped his team to achieve a 77–63 season opening victory versus the KK Crvena zvezda.
 On 15 June 2021, Ulanovas officially parted ways with the Turkish club.

 On 2 July 2021, Ulanovas returned to Žalgiris Kaunas, signing a one-year deal.
 On 10 April 2022, he re-signed with the club until the end of the 2023–24 season.
+On 26 September 2022, Ulanovas was named team captain of Žalgiris Kaunas.
+On July 5, 2023, he renewed his contract through 2027.